its-me-abhishek/ccsync-docs/docs/index.md

 3. If you want to use docker, set the environment variables in `.env` as:

-        VITE_BACKEND_URL="http://localhost:8000/" # this is the backend to which the web frontend interacts with VITE_FRONTEND_URL="http://localhost:80" # the url of our web frontend, so as to avoid CORS based errors VITE_CONTAINER_ORIGIN="http://localhost:8080/" # url of the deployed taskchampion-sync-server container
+        VITE_BACKEND_URL="http://localhost:8000/" # this is the backend to which the app or the web frontend interacts with VITE_FRONTEND_URL="http://localhost:80" # the url of our web frontend, so as to avoid CORS based errors VITE_CONTAINER_ORIGIN="http://localhost:8080/" # url of the deployed taskchampion-sync-server container

 4. Else, set the environment variables in `.env` as:

-        VITE_BACKEND_URL="http://localhost:8000/" # this is the backend to which the web frontend interacts with VITE_FRONTEND_URL="http://localhost:5173" # the url of our web frontend, so as to avoid CORS based errors VITE_CONTAINER_ORIGIN="http://localhost:8080/" # url of the deployed taskchampion-sync-server container
+        VITE_BACKEND_URL="http://localhost:8000/" # this is the backend to which the app or the web frontend interacts with VITE_FRONTEND_URL="http://localhost:5173" # the url of our web frontend, so as to avoid CORS based errors VITE_CONTAINER_ORIGIN="http://localhost:8080/" # url of the deployed taskchampion-sync-server container